-13. During 2018/19 107 productive audit days delivered by WIASS against an overall budget of 111 days.
-Due to resource pressures at the Fire Authority it was agreed that the ICT for 2017/18 would be rolled into the early part of 2018/19.
+13. During 2019/20 99 productive audit days were delivered by WIASS against an overall budget of 111 days.
+Due to the COVID-19 lockdown there was a variance required in the plan with the business continuity audit being deferred.
 The Treasurer was instrumental in this audit plan variance.
-A piece of work was completed in regard to Key Performance Indicators in April 2019 having commenced during March 2019.
 Appendix 1 gives a break down of the annual budgeted days for systems work.
-WIASS has achieved, not withstanding the small variance, what was required according to the 2018/2019 audit plan and completed all audits to final report stage except in regard to USAR and Technical Rescue and Retained Duty System.
+WIASS has achieved, not withstanding the small variance due to the COVID-19 lockdown that commenced in March 2020, what was required.
 The appendix shows for each audit report the overall assurance attained as well as providing an overall assurance analysis.
+Due to the tremendous drain and realignment required on Fire Authority resource when the COVID-19 lockdown was imposed the clearance of one report, ICT, remains outstanding.
 Appendix 2 provides an explanation of assurance categorisation.
-The overall assurance that has been attributed to the various areas that have been audited in regard to the 2018/19 programme reflects the fact there have been no 'high' priority recommendations to report.
+The overall assurance that has been attributed to the various areas that have been audited in regard to the 2019/20 programme reflects the fact there have been no 'high' priority recommendations to report.

 - 14. Consultancy, advice and guidance are demand led activities and can fluctuate from year to year but have been contained well within the agreed budget. - 15.
-Follow up in respect of audits provided to the Fire and Rescue Service have continued and were included as part of the 2018/19 audit programme and have been undertaken during the past twelve months for example Procurement, Transformation, Business Continuity, and Training and Development as well as the core financial reviews. - 16.
+Follow up in respect of audits provided to the Fire and Rescue Service have continued and were included as part of the 2019/20 audit programme and have been undertaken during the past twelve months for example Procurement, Transformation, Business Continuity, and Training and Development as well as the core financial reviews. - 16.
 Internal audit has worked with external audit to try and avoid duplication of effort, provide adequate coverage for the 2018/19 financial year so that an internal audit opinion can be reached, and, support External Audit by carrying out reviews in support of the accounts opinion work.